The Dot Theory

 Dot Theory

-This site functions as a working environment around an ongoing piece of research to formulate a standard for representational completeness across domains.
+This site, as a whole functions as a working environment around a continuous piece of research to formulate a standard for representational completeness across domains.
 The core framework is presented in its most stable form within the primary paper, while other materials on the site explore its interpretation, formalisation, and application.
 Some components may be provisional and are intended to support development rather than serve as final statements.

 First publication: September 2024